 Never put out bread and milk as this can cause diarrhoea.
-Instead leave out meat-based dog or cat food or even better, dried mealworms, sunflower hearts or Haith’s Hedgehog Food.
+Instead leave out meat-based dog or cat food or even better, sunflower hearts or Haith’s Hedgehog Food.
 They will also need plenty of drinking water.

-As summer becomes autumn, leave piles of logs and fallen leaves for hedgehogs to nest in or treat them to a home of their own – for example our hedgehog box, which is available by clicking here.
+As summer becomes autumn, leave piles of logs and fallen leaves for hedgehogs to nest in or treat them to a home of their own – for example our hedgehog home, which is available by clicking here.